MRI & Imaging

 As an ACR accredited facility, Ortho Illinois offers exceptional quality imaging, with or without contrast, provided by friendly, highly-trained staff.
 By utilizing state-of-the-art high field technology equipment in a safe, relaxed, and professional environment, patients enjoy faster scans and more comfort.

-Ortho Illinois offers prompt access, with scheduling usually available within 24-48 business hours and appointments available seven days a week in Algonquin, Elgin (beginning 8/13/2022), and Rockford’s Riverside location.
+Ortho Illinois offers prompt access, with scheduling usually available within 24-48 business hours and appointments available seven days a week in Algonquin, Elgin, and Rockford’s Riverside location.

-We offer Highfield MRI technology from four convenient locations.
+We offer Highfield MRI technology from five convenient locations.

 Ortho Illinois’ competitive fee schedule represents a significant savings compared to hospital imaging services, with substantial discounts available for self-pay and prompt-pay patients, and contracted rates with insurance plans.